 - Rotate the Bar

 For more even wear on the chainsaw bar, turn the bar before each use.
-Clean out the bar groove to prevent excessive wear, and inspect the lubrication hole to make sure it’s not clogged with anything.
+Clean out the bar groove to prevent excessive wear, and inspect the lubrication hole to ensure it’s not clogged with anything.
 Not getting enough lubrication will cause more friction and damage to the bar and the chain.

 - Check the Sprocket/Tighten and Sharpen the Chain